 I love felt and lace, so my Oh Christmas Tree Pillow is quick to create in just about an hour with no patterns and limited sewing.
-The Poly-Fil Premier Pillow Form from Fairfield World makes it easy!
+The Poly-Fil Premier Form from Fairfield World makes it easy!
+Vintage embellishments like lace and trims have been an obsession of mine for a while now, so I created this project to showcase these trims in the best possible way.
+The white lace and trims look like fancy snow on the felt Christmas trees, don't you think?

-Our hostesses are Laura of Me and My Inklings and Alexandra of The Hedgehog Hollow two of my craftiest friends AND they have invited 25 designers to create fabulous holiday pillows using the Poly-Fil Premier 20″ Pillow Form from Fairfield World.
+Our hostess Laura of Me and My Inklings is my craftiest friend AND she has invited 25 designers to create fabulous holiday pillows using the Poly-Fil Premier 20″ Form from Fairfield World.

-This post, Oh Christmas Tree Pillow may contain affiliate links.
+This post, Oh Christmas Tree Project may contain affiliate links.
 Using links to these sites means I may earn a percentage of the purchase at no extra cost to you.

-Here's what you will need to create a Christmas Tree Pillow:
+Here's what you will need to create a Christmas Pillow:

 - Poly-Fil Premier 20″ Square Pillow Form from Fairfield World